Man City: Why Gabriel Jesus is not ready to replace Sergio Aguero yet

 But the point I am trying to make is related to his situation at City, and the player whose place he has taken in their attack.

-I have not seen enough of Jesus to think he is better than Sergio Aguero, or good enough to replace him.
+I have not seen enough from Jesus to think he is a better striker than Sergio Aguero, or is good enough to replace him.
 Not yet, at least.

 'Aguero is not the kind of player to sit on City's bench'